gvanastasov/gvanastasov/README.md

         public string GetGoals(string @for)
         {
             switch(@for)
+                case "personal":
+		    return "Relax and enjoy life.";
+                case "work":
-                case "personal": return "Relax and enjoy life." case "work": return "Do awesome stuff and drink coffee with team."
+		    return "Do awesome stuff and drink coffee with team.";
+                default:
-                default: return "Just be happy and code."
+		    return "Just be happy and code.";
         }
     }
 }